Telephone numbers in New Zealand: Reorganisation

-With the introduction of NEC stored program control exchanges in the New Zealand telephone network during the 1980s, and the rapid growth in demand, the breakup of the New Zealand Post Office and the creation of Telecom, local telephone numbers were standardised to seven digits.
+With the introduction of NEC stored program control exchanges in the New Zealand telephone network during the 1980s, and the rapid growth in demand, the breakup of the New Zealand Post Office and the creation of Telecom, local telephone numbers were standardised to seven digits between 1990 and 1993.
 In many parts of the country, the old area code was incorporated into the new number, however in some areas the numbers changed completely.

 At the same time, the opportunity was taken to move directory service from 100 to 018 and charge for directory service calls.
 The justification for doing so was the introduction of a directory service computer system that gave access to current New Zealand telephone number listings, not just those printed in the telephone book, and the need for a separate user pays revenue stream for Telecom Directory Services, which was separate to the 5 regional (local) telephone companies, TNI and Telecom Mobile that Telecom had split itself into, as part of the sale of Telecom and deregulation of New Zealand telecommunications services.

 Since 1993, land-line telephone numbers in New Zealand consist of a single-digit area code and a seven-digit local number, of which the first three digits generally specify the exchange and the final four specify the subscriber's unique line at that exchange.

-International number lengths

-The long-distance trunk prefix, 0, which is prepended to national numbers, is not part of the international number.

-The minimum number length after the international prefix is three digits.
-Most numbers, other than service numbers have at least eight digits.

-The maximum number length after the international prefix is nine digits, except numbers starting with 210 (which have ten digits).

-Present numbering plan
+Numbering plan

-New Zealand follows an open numbering plan.
-The country code is 64.
-The long distance dialing prefix is 0 and the international prefix is 00.
+New Zealand implements an open numbering plan.
+The long distance dialing prefix is 0.

+In the international network Its telephone country code is 64.
+The international dialing prefix is 00.